F3Nation-Community/slackblast/README.md

-set `CHANNEL=channel-id` to the channel id (ID such as C01DB7S04KH -> NOT THE NAME) you want the modal results to post to by default. set `CHANNEL=THE_AO` to post to the channel that was selected in the modal by default. set `CHANNEL=USER` to post a DM from the slackblast to you with the results (testing) by default.
+set `CHANNEL=channel-id` to the channel id (ID such as C01DB7S04KH -> NOT THE NAME) you want the modal results to post to by default. set `CHANNEL=THE_AO` to post to the channel that was selected in the modal by default. set `CHANNEL=USER` to post a DM from the slackblast to you with the results (testing) by default. if `CHANNEL` is blank or missing, then the default channel will be the channel the user typed the slashcommand.
+NOTE: In the modal, the user can choose the "destination" and where to post to.

 NOTE: In the modal, the user can choose where to post to.

 See .env-f3nation-community file for help on local development